Fresh off $200M Series D, Gong acquires early stage startup Vayo – TechCrunch

 Vayo was founded in 2018 and raised $1.7 million in seed capital, according to Crunchbase.
 Joining forces with Gong gives them an opportunity to develop the technology inside a company that’s growing quickly and is extremely well capitalized having raised over $300 million in the last 18 months.

-Avshi Vital, CEO at Vayo, who has joined Gong with his 4-fellow employees, gave a familiar argument for selling the company.
+Avshi Avital, CEO at Vayo, who has joined Gong with his 4-fellow employees, gave a familiar argument for selling the company.
 “With Gong we found the perfect partner to realize this mission faster and maximize the impact of the technology we built given the scale of their customer base and growth potential,” he said.

 The plan is to fold the Vayo tech into the Gong platform, a process that will take 3-6 months, according to Bendov.